kris-ellery/web-starter-kit-gulp/README.md

 ### BEM Structure

-This project follows a strict naming convention using [BEM](https://en.bem.info/) methodology.
+Web Starter Kit follows a strict naming convention using [BEM](https://en.bem.info/) methodology.

 Directory structure and selector names are divided into namespaces based on [More Transparent UI Code with Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/) article by Harry Roberts.

 ## Views

-This task will perform a series of sub-tasks to generate final HTML files.
+Run a series of sub-tasks to generate final HTML files.
 See `./gulpfile.babel.js` for reference.

 Run: `gulp views`

 ### Jade Structure

-This project follows an opinionated directory structure.
+Web Starter Kit follows an opinionated directory structure.
 To learn more about Jade go to [http://jade-lang.com/reference/](http://jade-lang.com/reference/) and [http://naltatis.github.io/jade-syntax-docs/](http://naltatis.github.io/jade-syntax-docs/).

 ### Environment Variables